nikouu/dotnet-optimization-cheatsheet/README2.md

 >Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%.

 If you're the 3%, this is an educational look at .NET performance tricks I've gathered over time.
-By reading this I assume you understand that architecture, data flow, general performance decisions, hardware, etc have a far larger impact to your codebase than optimising for single digit milliseconds or nanoseconds.
+By reading this I assume you understand that architecture, patterns, data flow, general performance decisions, hardware, etc have a far larger impact to your codebase than optimising for potentially single digit milliseconds or nanoseconds.

 You'll need to consider:
 1. Will I be pre-maturely optimising?
 1. Understand the risks involved
 1. Is the time spent doing this worth it?

 I've rated each optimisation here in terms of difficulty.
 You may gauge the difficulties differently.